CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 21. In Microsoft Edge browser, navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
 21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
-22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.
+22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of Microsoft Entra DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.

-    > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
+    > **Note**: You might have to wait a few minutes and refresh the browser page for the Microsoft Entra DS user accounts to appear.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.